-A key strength of the Firm is its diversified deposit franchise, through each of its lines of business, which provides a stable source of funding and limits reliance on the wholesale funding markets.
-As of December 31, 2013, the Firm's loans-to deposits ratio was 57%, compared with 61% at December 31, 2012.
+A key strength of the Firm is its diversified deposit franchise, through each lines of business, which provides a stable source of funding and decreases reliance on the wholesale markets.
+As of December 31, 2012, the Firm's deposits-to-loans ratio was 163%, compared to 156% at December 31, 2011.

-As of December 31, 2013, total deposits for the Firm were \$1,287.8 billion, compared with \$1,193.6 billion at December 31, 2012 (58% and 55% of total liabilities at December 31, 2013 and 2012, respectively).
-The increase was due to growth in both wholesale and consumer deposits.
-For further information, see Balance Sheet Analysis on pages 75-76 of the 2013 Annual Report.
+As of December 31, 2012, total deposits for the Firm were \$1,193.6 billion, compared with \$1,127.8 billion at December 31, 2011 (55% and 54% of total liabilities at December 31, 2012 and 2011, respectively).
+The increase in deposits was predominantly due to growth in retail and wholesale deposits.
 The Firm typically experiences higher customer deposit inflows at period-ends.
 Therefore, average deposit balances are more representative of deposit trends.
-The table below summarizes, by line of business, average deposits for the year ended December 31, 2013 and 2012, respectively.
+The table below summarizes, by line of business, average deposits for the year ended December 31, 2012 and 2011, respectively.